aleross/angular-segment-analytics/README.md

 });
 ```

-Continue reading about the configuration options, or jump to the API documentation.
+Continue reading about the configuration options, or jump to the [API Documentation](#api-documentation).

 ## Configuration

+ngSegment can be configured in any of 3 ways: using a provider, constant or service.
+These 3 options are available so you can pick the mechanism that fits your application best.
+The provider or constant are recommended because typically it's best to configure 3rd party libraries in the config phase of your application.

+It is not recommended to mix configuration mechanisms, but if you do they're applied in the order listed in this documentation (provider, constant then service).

 ### Provider